The 3 Biggest Challenges in Retail Lease Administration from Insights 2019

 As retailers adapt to online shopping, landlords must also adjust by looking for different ways to lease out their spaces.
 Unconventional tenants, mixed-use spaces and subleases for online retailers are just some of the trends and practices landlords will need to get more comfortable with to stay competitive in the market.

-In an article from VTS discussing trends ICSC ReCON 2019, landlords are described as now needing to take into consideration how multiple retailers in a space complement one another, and how those retailers fit within their communities and neighborhoods.4
+In an article from VTS discussing trends ICSC ReCON 2019, "4 Trends Retail Leaders Talked About at ICSC RECon 2019", landlords are described as now needing to take into consideration how multiple retailers in a space complement one another, and how those retailers fit within their communities and neighborhoods.

 Whether adapting to the ever-changing retail experience or racing to keep up with FASB compliance and regulations, retailers now more than ever need a system that not only organizes and reflects their data, but also drills down into trends and resources to help drive better business decisions.